ArslanRama/ArslanRama/README.md

 # Hi there, :wave:
-I am an enthusiastic front-end web developer coming from totally a different background as linguistic.
-I live in in Leipzig, Germany.
-- I love programming languages, it is pretty exciting to discover where my abilities can lead me.
-Although I like front-end more but I also learn back-end becauise it is fun to see what is cooked in the kitchen :heart_eyes:
+- I'm a dedicated and passionate software developer with a background in educational institutions, administration and classroom management.
+Team player with an eye for detail, goal-oriented and driven.

-- Working in different countries play a huge role in my personal growth as I am always open and eager to learn new stuff that I am interested such as languages, web development, information technology, social media, marketing, photography and graphic design.
+- Working in so different countries play a huge role in my personal growth as I am always open and eager to learn new tools from different cultures.

+# Hobbies
+- Ultimate Frisbee, Light Novels, Swimming, Cycling, Video Games, Internet, Coding, Manga, Photography and Science.

 <br />